viega/hatrack/src/README.md

 ## Performance

-In general, my initial testing of the options indicates that, if you are using an architecture with a double-word compare-and-swap, there's no good reason to use anything other than the wait-free versions.
+In general, my initial testing of the options indicates that, if you are using an architecture with a double-word compare-and-swap (and, so far, even on systems without), there's no good reason to use anything other than the wait-free versions.
 The only consideration should be whether fully consistent views and order preservation are important.

-Note that, unlike some other parallel data structures that have an associative (dictionary-like) interface, most these hash tables O(1) insertions, lookups and deletes.
+Note that, unlike some other parallel data structures that have an associative (dictionary-like) interface, most of these hash tables have pretty typical looking O(1) insertions, lookups and deletes.

 ## Getting started

-Right now, there are no high-level interfaces yet.
+The higher-level interfaces are in hatrack_dict.c and hatrack_set.c.
+These are not yet well documented, but there are examples in the example directory, and the source code should be straightforward too.
+The high-level dict interface is built on top of the lower-level hashtable *crown*, and the high-level set interface is currently built on top of *woolhat*.

 Each algorithm has a low-level interface you can use.
 This means:

 1) That the implementations don't memory-manage the ITEMS stored in the hash table.